1

 More recently (April 17, 1993, Prot.
 N. 144/58i), he wrote: "The 'visions' and 'dictations' referred to in the work, The Poem of the Man-God, are simply the literary forms used by the author to narrate in her own way the life of Jesus.
 They cannot be considered supernatural in origin."
 The best that can be said for The Poem of the Man-God is that it is a bad novel.
 This was summed up in the L'Osservatore Romano headline, which called the book "A Badly Fictionalized Life of Jesus."

 Comment: This is a standard formality, although Blessed Anne Catherine Emmerich’s writings were approved, the Church still required her books display the same wording posted in the inside cover: "cannot be considered supernatural in origin".
 "Badly Fictionalized"?
-Not according to the experts, two Popes (Pope Pius XII and Pope Paul IV), Blessed Gabriel Allegra, OFM (who was the only Scripture scholar beatified by Pope John Paul II), Padre Pio, Mother Theresa of Calcutta, etc. Again, the list could go on for pages.
+That was an unsigned article written by a Cardinal who was angry over being bypassed in the Church approval process.
+The same Cardinal who tried to persuade Pope Pius XII to sign a condemnation to Saint Faustina Kawalska's Divine Mercy, but the Pontiff refused.

 At worst, Poem's impact is more serious.
 Though many people claim that Poem helps their faith or their return to reading Scripture, they are still being disobedient to the Church's decisions regarding the reading of Poem.

-Comment: That says it all in a nutshell.
-Didn’t Jesus teach us that we will know the tree by it’s fruit?
-"So, every sound tree bears good fruit, but the bad tree bears evil fruit.
+Comment: When addressing Valtorta’s writings on EWTN Fr.
+Pacwa stated: "But still, people come to me and say: ‘that it brings them closer to God’".
+Jesus taught us that we will know the tree by it’s fruit; "So, every sound tree bears good fruit, but the bad tree bears evil fruit.
 A sound tree cannot bear evil fruit, nor can a bad tree bear good fruit.
 Every tree that does not bear good fruit is cut down and thrown into the fire.
 Thus you will know them by their fruits, (Matthew 7:17-20).
-So if we take Jesus literally, since the fruit is good (as Father Mitch points out), the tree must be good.
+So if we take Jesus literally, since the fruit is good (as Father Mitch attests), the tree must be good.

 How can such disregard for Church authority and wisdom be a help in renewing the Church in these difficult times?
 When Catholics insist on reading Poem, despite Church condemnation,